fablabbcn/smartcitizen-kit-audio/README.md

 ### A-C Weighting functions

 There is an octave script in /OCTAVE/WEIGHTING that generates a custom weighting table as specifies in the actual legislation.
-It outputs a
+It outputs a csv file that can be used for LUT generation.

 ### Communication through sound